yashas004/Finways/README.md

 ## 🚀 Flagship Feature: AI-Powered Sidechain Optimization

 The project's core innovation is the integration of machine learning to manage and optimize blockchain load through sidechains.
-By leveraging AI, we significantly improve the efficiency of how transactions are handled between the main chain and its sidechains.

 This system involves:
 * 📊 **Data Collection and Analysis:** Collecting and analyzing comprehensive data from both the main chain and sidechains to identify patterns, bottlenecks, and inefficiencies.